Ozairlee/ISD22-23-Team5/docs/planning.md

 - Appropriately trained persons may be scarce; misuse of bins could be a possibility, items wrongly disposed of.

 ## Project Scope:
+Our Project scope consists of the people using the website and whatwe will use to develop it.

 Actors: